 · 46 percent of LPs said their efforts to initiate contact with non-EU managers have been rebuffed due to compliance concerns;

-– 69 percent of LPs said their private equity programs are at a competitive disadvantage to their non-EU counterparts because of the AIFMD restricting access to non-EU managers.
+· 69 percent of LPs said their private equity programs are at at competitive disadvantage to their non-EU counterparts because of the AIFMD restricting access to non-EU managers.

 The numbers make clear that EU-based LPs are receiving less calls from managers outside the continent, but regulators may still wonder if their portfolios are safer with more local, AIFMD-supervised managers.

 ESMA is expected to issue an opinion on the matter this July (though some expect the regulator to request a time extension).
-One thing up for debate is making a pan-EU marketing passport available to non-EU managers, something for which the US private equity industry is lobbying.
+One thing up for debate is making a pan-EU marketing passport available to non-EU managers, something the US private equity industry is lobbying for.
 Specifically, the PEGCC is making the case that US managers are already subjected to sufficient regulatory oversight to be afforded access to the passport.
-It’s a satisfying argument, but one that regulators would have thought twice about if private equity investors hadn’t supported the idea too.
+It’s a satisfying argument, but one which regulators would have thought twice about if private equity investors hadn’t supported the idea too.
 GPs would be wise to remind them of that.